-The shortlisted composers and pieces are:
+The shortlisted pieces were:

 19–25 years